geographika/mappyfile/docs/comments.rst

     }

 The location of the comment will decide which attribute it is associated with.
-A comment will always be associated with its preceeding attribute.
+A comment will always be associated with its preceding attribute.
 New lines will be ignored, so the Mapfile below will produce the same output as above:

 .. code-block:: mapfile